 Board of Trustees

-The length of a term is three years and elected trustees shall serve no more than three consecutive terms or nine successive years.
+The length of a term is three years and elected Trustees can serve no more than three consecutive terms or nine successive years.

 The Board of Trustees’ primary responsibility is to be guardians of the School’s mission.
 The Board adopts the School’s mission, vision and strategic goals and then establishes policies that reinforce them.
 In addition, the Board accepts accountability for the School’s financial stability and is responsible for hiring and evaluating the head of school.
-The Board works in tandem with the headmaster and other School administrators to ensure the overall welfare of the School.
+The Board works in tandem with the headmaster and other School administrators to ensure the overall health of the School.

 Attorney at Law, Principal, Mercer Trigiani